Marble Blast Ultra: Multiplayer

 Multiplayer mode contains 20 levels and supports up to 8 simultaneous players.
 There is only one mode which consists of collecting gems within a certain time limit (three to six minutes), which depends on the level.
 After a group of 2-6 gems are collected entirely, another set of gems appear elsewhere on the board.
 Players race to these gems and use power-ups to navigate across the level quicker and interfere with other players.

 There are three types of gems: red, yellow, and blue.
 Red gems are worth one point, while yellows are worth two and blues are worth five.
 Most likely, blue and yellow gems are much harder to get than the red ones.
-The player at the end of the time limit with the most points wins.
+The player at the end of the round with the most points wins.
 Players can change their marble's appearance by choosing from a variety of patterns and pictures in the main menu, such as a globe marble or a tiger marble as well as adding several different effects to use online.
 Ranked matches and player matches are supported along with an overall multiplayer leaderboard for ranked and player matches.
 Users can create a game or join one and filter parameters such as level, players, and gamer zone.
 Private games are also supported.

 Development and marketing

+Early in the development of the Xbox 360, Microsoft approached GarageGames to help with developing games for Xbox Live Arcade.
+After receiving pre-release Alpha hardware, GarageGames quickly ported Torque Shader Engine to the platform.
+The developers of Marble Blast Ultra also began working on the PC to bring the core game over to the new engine, taking six months to develop the game in total.

-On December 5, 2007, Marble Blast Ultra was made an Xbox Live Arcade Hit and had its price lowered.
+In December 2007, Marble Blast Ultra had its price lowered.
 In 2008, three new achievements totaling 50 gamerscore were added to Marble Blast Ultra on Xbox.com.
-On Wednesday the 29th of October 2008 a new downloadable content pack was made available which contained a new multiplayer level "Marble It Up".
-On December 3, 2008 the Marble-Fu map pack was released, and on December 23, 2008 the Agoraphobia pack was released.
+Three DLC packs were released for the game during that year.
+On October 29, a DLC pack contained a new multiplayer level "Marble It Up".
+In December, the Marble-Fu map pack and Agoraphobia pack were released.
 Each pack contained five maps and was available on InstantAction prior to their Xbox 360 release.

+Reception

+The Xbox 360 version received "generally favorable reviews" according to the review aggregation website Metacritic.
+IGN gave it an average review over a month before its worldwide release date.

+Since its release, the game sold 756,178 units worldwide by January 2011.